84em/84em-custom/README.md

 #### Deployment Integration

-The `deploy.sh` script automatically updates the changelog before deployment to ensure the remote server always has the latest changelog.
+The `deploy.sh` script handles deployment to the remote server.
+Changelog updates are handled separately through the tag creation process to ensure they only occur when Git tags are added.

 ### Gulp Integration